async-aws/aws/docs/contribute/website.md

 ## Improving the website's appearance

 To update the websites HTML or style one need to use Couscous.
-Its basic operation is found in their [Getting started guide](http://couscous.io/docs/getting-started.html).
+Its basic operations are found in their [Getting started guide](http://couscous.io/docs/getting-started.html).
 You do also need NPM installed to build the assets.

 There is a Makefile script to run `npm install` and `encore prod`.
-You may run it with `make website-assets`.
+It will be executed with `make website-assets`.
 That script will automatically run before Couscous is generating the HTML.